inviolable1/ChessBlog/README.md

 7) Links - to playchess, ICC, other famous chess blogs
 8) Idea - something similar to AngularJS
 9) Enter posts in MySQL?
 Can you do HTML in there?
+10) Ajax - Load 5 posts per page, and only load more as user scrolls down (like Facebook)